 03 of 09

 Liberation of Bulgaria Day celebrates the establishment of the Bulgarian state in 1878.
-This holiday is marked with public ceremonies.
+This holiday, like other similar ones in different countries around the world, is marked with public ceremonies.

 04 of 09